 15 students are selected each year.

-The professional courses for CODING SPECIALIST students are offered only during evenings with general education course work offered daytime or evening.
+The professional courses for CODING SPECIALIST students are offered only during the day with general education course work offered daytime or evening.
 Enrolling in a full-time schedule will require approximately 36 hours per week.
 If general education and basic health science courses have been completed, the health information classes will require approximately 15-25 hours per week.

 The program begins in late August of each year.
 Upon admission into the program, the course of study is one year in length.
 CODING SPECIALIST (HSHI) courses must be taken in consecutive order.
 If the application period for the program has passed, students may take the courses listed in part II, below, until the next application and selection period.
 Also, see part III, section A, number 1.